-Eating at restaurants is a topic near and dear to my heart: in a normal week, I eat 12 meals per week out of the house due to traveling Monday through Thursday for work … and that’s without any social outings or date nights on the weekends (note: this post was written before I left my job to follow my dreams!).
+Eating at restaurants is a topic near and dear to my heart: in a normal week, I eat 12 meals per week out of the house due to traveling Monday through Thursday for work … and that’s without any social outings or date nights on the weekends (note: this post was written in 2013, before I left my job to follow my dreams!).
 I have several strategies to help you eat healthily while traveling, but today, I want to share one of my most simple and effective tricks with you.

 Before the tip, a quick word on how different restaurants can be from your kitchen, nutritionally speaking.
 Aside from using extra fat, sugar, and salt to make food taste more appealing, restaurants also increase portion sizes so you end up eating more than you would at home.
 Some articles cite that restaurant portions contain up to 50% more calories, fat, and sodium than an equivalent home-cooked meal.
 Another study showed that teenagers ate, on average, 309 more calories during days that they ate at fast-food restaurants (and 267 more calories during days that they ate at full-service restaurants).
 Plus, when you’re at home, you likely don’t have the bread basket, the appetizer course, the dessert menu, and the full bar to steer you away from healthy eating.